Skip to main content

 Get your team comfortable using the system daily.
 The CRM only works if everyone uses it consistently.
 Set a rule: if it is not in the CRM, it did not happen.
 Review your pipeline weekly, adjust your automations based on what is working, and add new features incrementally as your comfort level grows.

 Small business owners are rightfully skeptical of software that promises to change everything.
-So let us look at the actual data.
+So let us look at where the return actually shows up.

-But the ROI is not just about closing more new business.
-A CRM helps you extract more value from your existing customer base.
+A CRM also helps you extract more value from your existing customer base.
 Automated follow-ups bring past customers back for repeat work.
 Birthday and anniversary messages keep you top of mind.
 Seasonal maintenance reminders turn one-time jobs into recurring revenue.
 The lifetime value of each customer increases because you stay connected instead of disappearing after the invoice is paid.

 Consider a concrete example.
 A Long Island HVAC company implements a CRM and sets up automated seasonal reminders for AC tune-ups in spring and heating system checks in fall.
-Of their 400 past customers, 15% book a seasonal service they would not have otherwise remembered.
-At $200 per service call, that is $12,000 in recovered revenue from a single automation, every year.
+A meaningful slice of their past customers book a seasonal service they would not have otherwise remembered.
+Multiply that by the average ticket and you have a significant chunk of recovered revenue from a single automation, every year.

 Now add in the leads that no longer fall through the cracks.
-If you are currently losing 30% of incoming leads to poor follow-up and a CRM cuts that loss in half, you are converting 15% more leads without spending a single additional dollar on marketing.
+Cutting your follow-up losses in half means you are converting more of the leads you are already paying to generate, without spending another dollar on marketing.
 That is pure profit recovery.

 Common Mistakes to Avoid